State, Stakeholders Hold Statewide Suicide Prevention Summit Jan. 11-13

-(Anchorage, AK) - A three-day statewide suicide prevention summit Jan.
-11 to 13 in Anchorage aims to identify gaps in the suicide prevention network and ways to fix them.
+(Anchorage, AK) — A three-day statewide suicide prevention summit next week in Anchorage aims to identify gaps in the suicide prevention network and ways to fix them.
 Concerned citizens and involved agencies from around the state will work together at the Alaska Native Tribal Health Consortium in Anchorage, under the summit theme, "Your Life Has Value to Me."

 "We have many quality prevention services and programs in place now, but with one of the highest suicide rates in the nation, we need to do more," said Kate Burkhart, executive director of the Advisory Board on Alcoholism and Drug Abuse and the Alaska Mental Health Board.
 "Over the course of the summit, we'll identify concrete, immediate steps that can be taken at a personal, local and state level to begin to better address our shared challenge of suicide prevention."